 - Avoid too many long sentences.
 While longer sentences are sometimes unavoidable (or even necessary), you should aim to avoid including too many that contain 20 words or more.
 At the same time, you'll also want to avoid only using short sentences.
-Instead, try to mix up the length of your sentences, which will give your text a more natural rhythm.
+Instead, try to mix up your sentence lenght, which will give your text a more natural rhythm.

 - Use paragraphs and headers to break up your text.
 No one likes to read through a big block of text with no separations.
 It can even be difficult to physically focus your eyes on a paragraph if it's too hefty.
 As such, you should aim to include plenty of line breaks, to make your content easier to scan.
 Including frequent headers is also a smart technique for giving your text a clearly defined structure, and for making it more scannable.

 - Choose simple alternatives to complex words.
 While it might be tempting to use ten-dollar words, like “expeditious” or “ameliorate”, doing so will make your text harder to understand than if you simply used “fast” or “improve” respectively.
 It's almost always better to use a common word rather than a more obscure synonym.

 - Use transition words to improve flow.
 Transition words and phrases are used to create a logical flow between your sentences.
 Without them, sentences can seem isolated from each other and their meanings can get lost.
 Some common transition words include “as such”, “however”, and even “for example”.

 - Limit your use of the passive voice.
 Using too much passive voice in your writing can make it feel weaker and less focused.
 For example, the sentence “a mistake was made by me” is passive, while “I made a mistake” is active.
 As you can probably tell, the latter is easier to read and quickly makes it clear who the subject of the sentence is.